anatolieursu/minecraft-server-panel/README.md

 - api type: post
 - requests: name, rank, password
 - you can change the password from the .env file

+## Why don't the images work?

+1. Probably the host path is not the same as the default path.
+Consequently, I have to update it myself.
+Open the /config/app.php file

+At the end of the code you will see a 'path' attribute with the default set to 'public_path()' Change that feature to the path of the host.

+## How do I set the main colors?
+Background/Header and Footer
+In the .env file at the end you will find the characteristics BACKGROUND_COLOR etc.

+By default they will be set empty.
+To determine a color, edit the color value from the "" needles.
+Example: BACKGROUND_COLOR="#fff700"

+## Do you need help with hosting or have you found a bug?
+Contact me and I will allocate my free time to help you host the project properly.
+At the same time, if you need more features, create a commission and we will set a price.

 ## Integrations
 - MySql Integration